What is a Test Suite & Test Case? (with Examples)

 Using a test case template you can create it real-time and execute your software tests.

-Creating a test case requires description of the test case and the process to ensure that the tester is aware what is the purpose of the test.
-It should also include details related to testing setup, software version, data points, hardware, OS, security clearance, etc.
+Creating a test case requires describing the test case and the process to ensure that the tester is aware of the test’s purpose.
+The test case should also include details related to the testing setup, software version, data points, hardware, OS, security clearance, etc.

 Best Practices for Writing Test Cases

-Test cases that are easy to execute are considered good test cases.
+Easy-to-execute test cases are considered good test cases.
 They make the testing process more efficient and time-saving.

-Here are the top 3 best practices you can follow while writing test cases:
+Here are some best practices you can follow while writing test cases:

-A good test case must be simple and assertive in describing the plan of action for the tester.
-It should be well organized scenario-wise.
-Understanding the requirements and functionality aspects will help you identify test scenarios and create great test cases.
+• Be Clear and Concise.
+A good test case must be simple and assertive in describing the tester’s plan of action.
+It should also be well organized scenario-wise.
+Understanding the requirements and functionality will help you identify test scenarios and create great test cases.

 Apart from these best practices, ensure that the purpose of the particular test case is clear to follow the step-by-step procedures for completing the test.